-106. Appointment of members
+116. Appointment of members

-- (1) The Archbishop-in-Council is to appoint at least 3 persons to be the members of the PSC. - (2) The persons appointed as members of the PSC are to include - (a) an experienced lawyer, and - (b) a person who has been a member of the clergy for not less than 10 years, and - (c) a person who is certified by the Safe Ministry Board as having other qualifications or experience appropriate to the discharge of the office of a member of the PSC, such as child protection, social work or psychiatry. - (3) The PSC is to include at least one person who is not a member of this Church and, so far as it is reasonably practicable, is to have an equal number of men and women.
+- The Archbishop-in-Council is to appoint at least 3 persons to be the members of the PSC.
+(1) - The persons appointed as members of the PSC are to include (2) - an experienced lawyer, and (a) - a person who has been a member of the clergy for not less than 10 years, and (b) - a person who is certified by the Safe Ministry Board as having other qualifications or experience appropriate to the discharge of the office of a member of the PSC, such as child protection, social work or psychiatry. - The PSC is to include at least one person who is not a member of this Church and, so far as it is reasonably practicable, is to have an equal number of men and women.

-107. Term of office
+117. Term of office

-Subject to clause 108, a member of the PSC holds office until the first meeting of the Standing Committee which next follows the first day of the first ordinary session of the next Synod provided that the member continues to hold office until his or her successor is appointed.
+Subject to clause 118, a member of the PSC holds office until the first meeting of the Standing Committee which next follows the first day of the first ordinary session of the next Synod provided that the member continues to hold office until his or her successor is appointed.

-108. Casual vacancies
+118. Casual vacancies

-- (1) The office of a member of the PSC is vacated if - - (a) the member - - (i) dies, or - (ii) resigns by notice in writing to the Diocesan Secretary, or - (iii) becomes mentally incapacitated, or - (iv) becomes an insolvent under administration, or - (v) ceases to reside permanently in the Diocese, or - (b) the Archbishop-in-Council revokes the appointment.

-(2) The Archbishop-in-Council may fill a casual vacancy in the office of a member of the PSC.
+- The office of a member of the PSC is vacated if -(1) - the member - - (i) dies, or - (ii) resigns by notice in writing to the Diocesan Secretary, or - becomes mentally incapacitated, or (iii) - (iv) becomes an insolvent under administration, or - ceases to reside permanently in the Diocese, or - the Archbishop-in-Council revokes the appointment. - The Archbishop-in-Council may fill a casual vacancy in the office of a member of the (2) PSC.